m417z/ntdoc/descriptions/ntremoveprocessdebug.md

-Function NtRemoveProcessDebug detach debugger from \
-process.
-It's reverse of \
+Function NtRemoveProcessDebug detach debugger from process.
+It's reverse of NtDebugActiveProcess function.

-NtDebugActiveProcess function. \
+### ProcessHandle

-ProcessHandle HANDLE to process \
+HANDLE to process being debugged.

-being debugged. \
-DebugObjectHandle HANDLE to \
+### DebugObjectHandle

-Debug Object. \
+HANDLE to Debug Object.
-Supported on system versions: \
-Win XP/2003

-Documented by: \
+# Documented by

-Tomasz Nowak \
+* Tomasz Nowak
-Requirements:

-Library: ntdll.lib

-See also: \
+# See also

-NtCreateDebugObject \
-NtDebugActiveProcess
+* `NtCreateDebugObject`
+* `NtDebugActiveProcess`